TruAmerica Multifamily: History

 In 2017, it made a series of investments in Florida properties.
 In June 2017, TruAmerica partnered with InvestCorp to purchase two apartment complexes totalling 708 units in Orlando, Florida for $98 million.
 In September, it partnered with MSD Capital, the investment firm founded by Michael Dell, the founder of Dell Technologies, to purchase a $66 million apartment complex in Fort Myers, Florida.
 In October, it partnered with an unidentified investor to buy a 300-unit apartment complex in Orlando for $47.7 million.
 In 2017, TruAmerica was named the #43 largest apartment owner in the United States by the National Multifamily Housing Association.
 At the end of 2017, 15 percent of the company's portfolio was located in Maryland and Florida and it signaled plans to make major investments in other mid-Atlantic and southern states.
 Blackstone Real Estate Income Trust became the 16th institutional capital partner to joint venture with TruAmerica when they acquired a 635-unit portfolio of assets in Denver and Seattle in January 2018.
 TruAmerica ended 2018 with $1.3 billion in transaction activity.

 In 2019, the firm continued its expansion into the southeast property markets entering Atlanta in January partnering with Tokyu Land US Corp on two metro Atlanta projects for $100 million. and North Carolina in September 2019 by acquiring an 830-unit portfolio in Raleigh, NC for $108.7 million.

 In December 2021, the firm closed the TruAmerica Workforce Housing Fund, its first discretionary fund surpassing its $400 million goal with $575 million in equity commitments.

+In 2025, TruAmerica's head of Acquisitions, Wes LaBar, successfully summited Mount Everest.